essimpson/self-consistent-inference/README.md

 # self-consistent-inference

-Code to accompany paper 'Estimating the limiting shape of bivariate scaled sample clouds for self-consistent inference of extremal dependence properties'
+Code to accompany the paper 'Estimating the limiting shape of bivariate scaled sample clouds for self-consistent inference of extremal dependence properties' (Simpson and Tawn, 2022+).